cmdoffing/validatingCSV/README.md

 ## validatingCSV: A Declarative, Validating CSV Reader Library For Python 3

+### Overview

+validatingCSV is a Python package for inputting and converting data from CSV iterables.
+Use validatingCSV when your CSV data absolutely, positively has to be valid.
+Which is pretty much always.

 ### Design Goals

-validatingCsv is a Python package for inputting and converting data from CSV iterables.
-It has the following design goals:
+validatingCSV has the following design goals:

 * Maximum input validation.
 This is based on the developers long experience that that bad input data is far more common that is usually supposed.
 We want to check the